 My name is Vincent Peters, I am a recording and mixing engineer from Deerfield Beach, FL.
 I have extensive technical knowledge, a trained ear for music, and a huge passion for what I do.
 I have worked closely with South Florida's Hip Hop, Indie, and Pop artists for years, recording, mixing, and helping them develop and perfect their sound.

-By working in an environment treated specifically for mixing, I offer a crystal clear sound without making your music sound flat and sterile.
-By working with a hybrid setup of both digital and analog gear, i am able to achieve a timely turnaround on projects all while maintaining the classic vibe we all know and love.
+By working in an environment treated specifically for mixing, I offer a crystal clear sound without making your music seem flat and sterile.
+With a hybrid setup of both digital and analog gear, I am able to achieve a timely turnaround on projects all while producing the classic vibe we all know and love.

-The most important part about mixing records is gaining trust and connecting on a personal level with clients in order to understand their vision.
+The most important part about mixing records is gaining trust and connecting on a personal level with artists in order to understand their vision.